nimiq/developer-center/migration/migration-technical-details.md

 6. The activation tool monitors readiness transactions within a 24 hour window.
 7. If 80% of the total stake (represented by registered validators) signals that they are ready, by sending readiness transactions within 24 hours, the PoS chain starts at block height 3 456 000.
 If the threshold is not reached, the process automatically moves to the next activation window.
 8. If the 80% readiness threshold is not met within the first 24 hours, a new activation window begins, starting with a new candidate block at the block immediately following 1440 blocks or 24 hours from the first candidate block.
-9. There might be subsequent activation windows where the same exact process is repeated.
-A new candidate block is selected 24 hours apart from the previous one by opening a new activation window until the PoS chain starts (by reaching the 80% thrashold readiness).
+9. In subsequent activation windows, the same exact process is repeated.
+Select a new candidate block 24 hours apart from the previous one by opening a new activation window until the PoS chain starts
 10. Once 80% readiness is reached, the PoS client starts, and the once candidate block becomes the transition block, marking the start of the Nimiq PoS blockchain.

 #### Readiness and Activation Tool